rChimisso/2WSI-RL/README.md

 For example, DQL agents, as opposed to fixedcycle and QL, have the most heterogeneous results among the 3 different runs.
 In fact, it often happens that there is one run scores significantly better, one run scores significantly worse, and the last run scores an average between the other two.
 This then leads the comparison of averages to lose the detail of those runs that got particularly good scores.
 The experiment in which this phenomenon is most evident is the lt-lt for agent dql_2, in fact from the following graphs it is possible to see that one run in particular performed exceptionally well, almost always better than even the fixedcycle:
 ![Number of stationary vehicles plot (run)](https://user-images.githubusercontent.com/104778397/221413397-2816bcd1-eeb3-4057-bc18-9f8962bebd11.png)
 ![Total waiting time plot (run)](https://user-images.githubusercontent.com/104778397/221413398-24253a9f-9cfe-4331-9e0c-b82543c3b981.png)
+It is also possible to see in more detail why the mean of agent dql_2 in the lt-lt experiment has the first quarter better than the others:
 ![Number of stationary vehicles plot (run)](https://user-images.githubusercontent.com/104778397/221413623-184885f8-0c6b-4800-9e94-c7a9bebf062a.png)
 ![Total waiting time plot (run)](https://user-images.githubusercontent.com/104778397/221413628-9afd0f1b-2b44-4dc3-a5a3-030150e078a9.png)
+There is indeed a run that initially has a very good score, however something happens whereby after about *2600* steps the number of stopped vehicles suddenly increases and remains more or less fixed at *114*.
+Investigating what happened around that time may be worth it.
+Also in these graphs we find the same situation described earlier, where one run has comparable and better results than the fixedcycle.

+It is always possible to compare the data in more detail by referring to the csv files.

 <br/>
 <br/>